-If you'd like to try making this with greek yogurt, there are several brands available in the U.S., the most widely available of which is probably Fage.
+If you'd like to try making this with Greek yogurt, there are several brands available in the U.S., the most widely available of which is probably Fage.
 Or you can simply strain some non-Greek yogurt to get that delightful thickness.
 However, this salad will be delicious when made with a whole-milk American yogurt, too.
-I used a delicious organic European-style (tends to be more liquid than American-style yogurt) yogurt made by Strauss, our beloved local creamery.
+I used a delicious organic European-style (which is a bit more liquid than American-style) yogurt made by Strauss, our beloved local creamery.

-One of its beauties is that it is a flexible salad - you can add less or more yogurt, depending on your preference for consistency, and use just dill or a variety of different herbs (dill, cilantro, and parsley are all good), as you like.
+One of the beauties of tzatziki is that it's so flexible - you can add less or more yogurt, depending on your preference for consistency, and use just dill or a variety of different herbs (dill, oregano, thyme, cilantro, and parsley are all good), as you like.
 If you hate onions, leave them out, if you love them, load it up.

-Here is the basic recipe - I am leaving the amounts loose since they will depend on how much you want to make and how much of each thing you want to add (some might prefer more onion and less yogurt, others no onion and tons of herbs, etc.)
+Here is the extremely simple recipe - I am leaving the amounts loose since they will depend on how much you want to make and how much of each thing you want to add (some might prefer more onion and less yogurt, others no onion and tons of herbs, etc.)

 * 1 large cucumber, washed and peeled if the skin was waxed and cut into thin slices (try to find an organic cucumber if possible)